Did You Know Olivia Newton-John Recorded “Jolene” By Dolly Parton?

-Dolly Parton was the artist who wrote and originally recorded “Jolene,” which went on to become one of the biggest hits of her career.
-The success of the song resulted in countless other artists rushing to record their own renditions, including Newton-John.
+Dolly Parton wrote and originally recorded “Jolene.”
+The song quickly became one of the biggest hits of her career.
+Its success led many other artists to record their own renditions, including Newton-John.

-When Newton-John released her album Come on Over in 1976, she made sure to include her cover of Parton’s iconic song.
+When Newton-John released her album Come on Over in 1976, she included her cover of Parton’s iconic song.
 Her version of “Jolene” was never released in the United States as a single, but it was one of her official singles in Japan.

 Newton-John’s “Jolene” is quite different in style from Parton’s, but we like how she took it and made it completely her own.
 We recently stumbled across some old footage of one of her performances of the song, and after just a few seconds we got the itch to get up and dance.
 It’s impossible to listen to Newton-John sing “Jolene” without feeling the urge to boogie!